-Silvertip Tetras are hardy, good looking and an active shoaling fish that does well in a community aquarium.
-However, they are slightly more aggressive than other comparable smaller tetras occasionally nipping fins of other similarly sized tetras.
-They can adapt to a wide range of water parameters, making them ideal for the beginner aquarists.
+Silvertip Tetras are hardy, good looking and active shoaling fish that does well in a community aquarium.
+However, they are slightly more aggressive than other comparable smaller tetras, occasionally nipping fins of other similarly sized tetras.
+They can adapt to a wide range of water parameters, making them ideal for beginner aquarists.

 The body of Silvertip Tetra is transparent except for the fact that their bodies have an overall gold to a copper sheen.
 During the night, the copper and black colours become silver as the fish rests.
 The colour then returns once the fish becomes active in the morning.